-Is Barbour a Luxury Brand?
+Is Barbour a luxury brand?

 Is Barbour a luxury brand?
 We look at the contributing factors and attitudes of the modern consumer to determine the answer.